Arthur Bollo-Kamara Graduate Scholarship

 Names and telephone numbers of at least two people who can jointly verify the applicant's activities should be listed following the letter.

-The transcripts, the letter and the supporting documentation must be received by the ACPA at the following address no later than March 31:
+The transcripts, the letter, and the supporting documentation must be received by the ACPA no later than March 31:

 Arthur Bollo-Kamara Graduate Scholarship